 Yoga therapy has countless benefits for people in addiction recovery, as well as for people who are contemplating a life based around a healthier lifestyle.

 As of 2019, an estimated 8.7% of Americans, which equates to roughly 20.4 million people, have said they practice yoga.
-There are many mental health and substance abuse treatment centers, along with sober living homes, including Nexus Recovery, that offer yoga during one’s treatment in the facility.
+There are many sober living homes and mental health and substance abuse treatment centers, including Nexus Recovery, that offer yoga as part of treatment in the facility.

 What is Yoga?

 Yoga therapy is a form of relaxation exercise that promotes a meditation of mind within body connection for the participant’s overall wellbeing.

 At its core, yoga combines rhythmic breathwork with a series of bodily postures called asanas.
 During a yoga session, people learn how to strengthen their mind and body simultaneously, while releasing negative energy and tapping into their inner spirituality.

 There are several different types of yoga to experience and they each have their own unique goals directed towards the people who wish to practice various methods.
 Some of the most popular forms of yoga are:

 - Ashtanga: Ashtanga yoga is rooted in ancient yoga techniques and teachings.
 In Ashtanga yoga, people follow six sequences that are linked to breathwork.
 Ashtanga yoga is usually taught in longer classes lasting two hours.